The following will give you a simplified overview of Wireshark’s function blocks:

 The wiretap library is used to read and write capture files in libpcap,

 pcapng, and many other file formats.
 Source code is in the

 The interface with the capture engine.
-Source code in the
+Source code is in the

 The capture engine itself.
 This is the only part that is to execute

 with elevated privileges.
-Source code in the root directory.
+Source code is in the root directory.